jeeves1618/Spring-Learnings/Readme.txt

 3. Annotate the main class of the eurake server @EnableEurekaServer
 4. http://localhost:8070/eureka/apps

+Why not Mainframe or PL/SQL?
+	 They do not fit well with the requirements of modern application development, such as dependency and package management, version control, rolling upgrades, evolvability, monitoring, metrics, calls to network services, and integration with external systems.
 Why do we need database in the first place?

     Managing large data: Databases efficiently handle large amounts of data.